 - Punitive Damages: drunk drivers that caused an accident may also have to pay punitive damages, mainly if someone was severely or fatally injured

 If you’ve been the victim of a DUI accident in Philadelphia, you don’t want to delay seeking damages for your DUI accident, especially once medical bills start to add up or you’re losing income.
-If you are in the hospital, as a result of your injuries, the best DUI accident lawyers, like the team at the Law Offices of Joel J. Kofsky, will be willing to meet you at the hospital to discuss your case.
+If you are in the hospital, as a result of your injuries, the best DUI accident lawyers, like the team at Philly Injury Law, will be willing to meet you at the hospital to discuss your case.